tests-always-included/wick/formulas/README.md

 The `run` file is the meat of your formula.
 It performs whatever actions are necessary in order to complete the desired action.
 Typically you will leverage existing functions as much as possible in order to keep the size of your code down and to reduce duplication.

-The run script should run with `set -e` to make sure that errors cause the script to immediately fail.
-It can also be passed arguments.
+All `run` scripts automatically start in [strict mode], so any error that is encountered will cause the script to immediately fail.

+These scripts can also be passed arguments.
 For instance, the [hostname] formula accepts the desired name for the target machine.
 Arguments are set in another function's dependencies or in [roles].
 They use the command `wick-formula`, like this:

+    # This is how a role would pass arguments to the run script
     wick-formula hostname server1.example.com

+    # The run script would act like it was called this way:
+    # ./formulas/hostname/run server1.example.com

-Then the `run` script for the [hostname] formula will get "server1.example.com" as `$1` in the script.
+In the above example, the `run` script for the [hostname] formula will get "server1.example.com" as `$1` in the script.

 Here is a sample run script that will download a copy of the application from an internal server.
 It uses `wick-get-option` and `wick-get-argument` to simplify command-line arguments (available in [Libraries] and detailed in [argument processing]).